To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 With so many things competing for our mental and emotional energies, why should we find our purpose and how can we?

-UW Health psychologist Shilagh Mirgain, PhD points to research that suggests, among other things, having a sense of purpose in life helps reduce anxiety, improves our sleep, allows us to be more resilient; it even reduces our risk of heart attack and stroke.
+UW Health psychologist Shilagh Mirgain, PhD, points to research that suggests, among other things, having a sense of purpose in life helps reduce anxiety, improves our sleep, allows us to be more resilient; it even reduces our risk of heart attack and stroke.

-"There are health benefits to knowing and living your purpose," says Mirgain.
+"There are health benefits to knowing and living your purpose," said Mirgain.
 "In studies, people who reported a strong purpose in life, on average, live longer than those with a weak purpose.
 And, these studies controlled for a broad spectrum of other factors that might have been responsible."

 Mirgain is quick to note that a sense of purpose doesn’t mean you have an "a-ha" moment when your life’s calling became clear.
 That may happen to some people, but the reality is that finding meaning is often ever-changing as we age and transition through different phases in our lives.
 It can also be challenging because we get caught up in the expectations of others, or the expectations we put on ourselves - to have a certain type of job, to be financially well off, to live in a particular neighborhood or travel the globe.
 When we spend time looking at how others live, such as the images they post on social media, it’s easy to lose sight of what really matters.
 That’s why it’s important to start by taking stock and thinking about what’s meaningful personally.